[Home]

 Slightly less impactful careers

-Moonshoot = Low probability of success unless you have some special insights I don't, in which case please trust your insights.
+These are all lower probability of success in my view, unless you have some special insights I don't, in which case please trust your insights.

-- I personally don't think policymakers have much power, when they are going directly against the national security interest of the US govt, which will accelerate by default.
+- I personally don't think policymakers have much power, when they are going directly against the national security interest of the US govt, which will accelerate AI R&D by default.
 (Weak opinion)

 - Invent a new political ideology or system of governance that makes it safer to deploy superintelligent AI, human genetic engg, and whole brain emulation in this world.
 Invent a new spiritual ideology or religion that can unite humanity around a common position on superintelligent AI, human genetic engg, and whole brain emulation.